PalmSens/PalmSens_SDK/python/README.md

 # PyPalmSens: Python SDK for PalmSens devices

 PyPalmSens is a Python library for automating electrochemistry experiments with your PalmSens instruments.
-PyPalmSens is built on top of the xref:ROOT:index.adoc[PalmSens .NET libraries].
 It provides an intuitive Python API, making it straightforward to integrate into your Python workflows.

 With PyPalmSens, you can: